CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 }
 ```

-This logs an information message out to the console.
+This logs an informational message out to the console.
 You are able to get more information about the current Action out of the `ActionExecutingContext` or the `ActionExecutedContext` e.g. the arguments, the argument values and so on.
 This makes the ActionFilters pretty useful.

 ## Using the ActionFilters